Platelet: Trigger (induction)

 Platelet activation begins seconds after adhesion occurs.
 It is triggered when collagen from the subendothelium binds with its receptors (GPVI receptor and integrin α2β1) on the platelet.
 GPVI is associated with the Fc receptor gamma chain and leads via the activation of a tyrosine kinase cascade finally to the activation of PLC-gamma2 (PLCG2) and more calcium release.

 Tissue factor also binds to factor VII in the blood, which initiates the extrinsic coagulation cascade to increase thrombin production.
 Thrombin is a potent platelet activator, acting through Gq and G12.
 These are G protein-coupled receptors and they turn on calcium-mediated signaling pathways within the platelet, overcoming the baseline calcium efflux.
 Families of three G proteins (Gq, Gi, G12) operate together for full activation.
 Thrombin also promotes secondary fibrin-reinforcement of the platelet plug.
 Platelet activation in turn degranulates and releases factor V and fibrinogen, potentiating the coagulation cascade.
-So, in reality, the process of platelet plugging and coagulation are occurring simultaneously rather than sequentially, with each inducing the other to form the final fibrin-crosslinked thrombus.
+Platelet plugging and coagulation occur simultaneously, with each inducing the other to form the final fibrin-crosslinked thrombus.